G. Heileman Brewing Company: Today

-As of 2021, the former Heileman's flagship brewery in La Crosse is owned and operated by the City Brewing Company.
-The brewery chose to use the name that the former Heileman's used as its startup name in 1858–1872.
-City Brewing brews beer and packages bottled tea, soft drinks, and energy drinks.
-It does not have ownership rights over the intellectual property, including beer brand names, associated with the G. Heileman Brewing Company, however, it is the sole producer of Old Style and has two of their own labels, La Crosse Lager and Kul Light.
+As of 2024 G. Heileman Brewing Company remains defunct.
+Its flagship brewery in La Crosse is owned and operated by the City Brewing Company, which purchased it from Pabst in 1999.
+City chose to use Heileman's name from 1858–1872.
+It does not have ownership rights over the intellectual property, including beer brand names, associated with the G. Heileman Brewing Company.
+It brews beer, including Old Style under contract, and packages bottled tea, soft drinks, and energy drinks.
+City's own labels are La Crosse Lager and Kul Light.

 World's Largest Six Pack

-In 1969, designer Roy Wilson and the G. Heileman Brewing Company constructed a set of metal tanks, holding a total of 22,220 barrels of beer, adjacent to their La Crosse brewery.
-The tanks were used for inventory storage and were painted in the colors of a six-pack of Old Style.
-For publicity purposes, the brewery called the tanks the "World's Largest Six-Pack".
-The tanks continued in use as of 2021 by City Brewing, although the Old Style logo had been painted over and replaced by vinyl plastic sheaths printed with the colors and packaging style of City's La Crosse Lager.
+In 1969 designer Roy Wilson and the G. Heileman Brewing Company constructed a set of metal tanks adjacent to their La Crosse brewery holding a total of 22,220 barrels of beer.
+These were used for inventory storage, and were painted to resemble a six-pack of Old Style, referred to by the brewery as the "World's Largest Six-Pack".
+As of 2021 City Brewing was still using them, with the Old Style paint job replaced by vinyl plastic sheaths printed to resemble City's own La Crosse Lager.

+In August of 2023, Pabst announced that the brewing of Old Style would return to the City Brewing factory in November.
+With the return of the brewing, the World's Largest Six Pack also got an update.
+The metal tanks were each outfitted with a new vinyl plastic sheath that resembles a modern, retail Old Style aluminum "tall boy" can.